 It is not about blame, it is about continuous analysis and continuous improvement.
 Ensure it is never felt that the analysis is personal to an individual, it should be about the process however it may also identify training needs for team and/or individual so don’t shy away from that.

-Ensure root cause analysis is a mandatory activity as part of your defect management process, don’t close a defect without it, make it a defect manager responsibility, discuss the analysis during your post implementation review.
-The aim is to create an ongoing culture of immediate improvement, not just recognising the potential improvements once a project completes.
+Ensure root cause analysis is a mandatory activity as part of your defect management process.
+Don’t close a defect without it, make it a defect manager responsibility, discuss the analysis during your post implementation review.
+The aim is to create an ongoing culture of immediate improvement.
+Don’t just recognise the potential improvements once a project completes.

 More importantly action any root cause.
 Key actions should be assigned to process owners and tracked to completion.
-If necessary improve your 3rd party contracts and associated KPI’s and SLA’s, but to do nothing with this information will ensure one thing, the symptoms will be experienced again.
+If necessary improve your 3rd party contracts and associated KPI’s and SLA’s.
+To do nothing with this information will ensure one thing, the symptoms will be experienced again.
 Again, prevention before cure.

 Report, Measure & Communicate